 All transactions with related parties are conducted on normal commercial terms and conditions, with the exception of management fee rebates to certain related parties by the Responsible Entity.
 Where the rebate is paid directly to the Fund, it is then included in other income by the Fund.
 From time to time the Responsible Entity may invest in or withdraw from the Fund.
 These investments or withdrawals are on the same terms and conditions as those entered into by other Fund investors.

-Investment interests held in the Fund by the Responsible Entity and its related parties at 30 June 2022 and 30 June 2021 are as follows:
+There were no investment interests held in the Fund by the Responsible Entity and its related parties (2023: Nil).